shwetank/extension-docs/tut_basics.md

 Your .nex package will be generated in the parent directory of the one you had selected.
 Congratulations!

 ## What now?
 As you can see, making extensions for Opera is really easy.
 Through this tutorial, you've learn how to make a basic extension, load it in *Developer Mode*, test it out and finally package it.

-From here you should take a look at the other tutorials we've written, covering different parts of extension functionality in more detail (like Buttons, Tabs, Messaging, etc.) If you need a pure refernce guide, check out the Opera extensions [API documentation](http://sample.com/index.html).
+From here you should take a look at the other tutorials we've written, covering different parts of extension functionality in more detail (like Buttons, Tabs, Messaging, etc.) If you need a pure reference guide, check out the Opera extensions [API documentation](index.html).